sumotoy/TFT_ILI9163C/README.md

 <b>Version:</b>

 	1.0r1: The preview of the new version!
-Totally recoded, faster and a lot of fixing
+Totally recoded, faster and a lot of fixing 1.0r2: An extra compatibility mode for ESP8266, added some yeld, introducing brand new font rendering and icon rendering
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 <b> Legal Notes:</b>